For more years than I can remember, my mother used to tell me the same thing on my birthday:

 So what did I do?
 As an act of survival, I made a conscious choice to shift my attention and began focusing instead on my tactile and perceptual experiences, as a means to remain present for the needs of my baby.
 As soon as I did this, it was like my consciousness cracked open, and my subconscious gifted me with a series of cathartic dreams.

-In many respects, it felt like all of the transcendental and esoteric knowledge my mother had exposed me throughout my life finally began to align within me.
-Even though I knew these teachings, there hadn't been enough pressure in my life for me to have any real motivation to understand them; but now I was ready to learn.
+In many respects, it felt like all of the transcendental and esoteric knowledge I had encountered throughout my life finally began to make sense.
+Even though I knew these teachings, I never had any real motivation to understand them; but now the pressure of my daily suffering was so great I wanted to find the trap door.

 I had very little money and could not do much.
+So I sent my awareness out of myself into the world around me.
 I would take long stroller walks with Mylo, listening only to the birds in the trees or the sound of passing cars.
 I washed the dishes, concentrating on the warmth of the water and the slip of the soap between my fingers.
 The scents of food and household smells.
 I folded my laundry with a focused intention of doing it as precisely as I could, savoring the texture of the garments.
 When I drove, I observed the passing of objects as I approached and passed, watching them grow bigger and then magically shrink into the distance behind me.
 I watched the way light danced and reflected across surfaces, lighting motes of dust in the air.
 I marveled at the structure of plants, the natural world, and the phenomena of one moment giving birth to the next, the cosmic dance of cause and effect across time.
 It became a game: how much of the world beyond myself could I perceive?

 It was also during this time that Waska reached out in earnest and encouraged me to finish my recipe book No Sweeter Than The Ripest Cherry.
 After I put Mylo to bed, I would stay up late into the night revising and designing the pages, perfecting the recipes.
 This project provided an outlet for everything else about my life that was beyond my control, and I will forever be grateful to Waska for this life line of encouragement.

 We self-published the book in 2013.
 Later that year, my other dear friend Damian Chaparro asked me to do the menu for Aro Ha, a wellness retreat center he was opening in New Zealand in 2014.
-These two dear friends have both in their own way, recognized my talents as a chef and called them forth, as a means to sustain me through my darkest times.
+These two dear friends have both in their own way, recognized my talents as a chef and called them forth, providing me with a project to focus on as a means to sustain me through my darkest times.

 So there you have it.
 You've got all the context to make sense of what you will find within these pages.
 We talk a lot about branding in this day and age, how to market yourself for maximum impact.
 As a full time caregiver to Mylo's myriad special needs, my opportunities to follow through on my creative endeavors can at times be hindered, so its impossible for me to have any agenda at this point beyond my own authenticity.
 This website is a sharing of my unique self, useful information, creativity and perspective.
 Please be patient with my slow progress -- my first priority is always my son.